anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 - Rules(s) limitating pitcher disengagements (i.e. pick-offs).
 - Any rule requiring specialized equipment or trained personnel, such as replay review.

+## Pre-Game Meeting
+Before first pitch, the Managers and the umpire-in-chief shall conduct a pre-game meeting.
+A Manager may designate a team delegate to attend on the Manager’s behalf.
+At this meeting, the teams shall exchange lineups and review any applicable field or ground rules with the umpire.

 ## Regulation Games
 Games played under the auspices of both recognized Managers of the participating teams shall count as official.
 A regulation game is defined as follows